 - 1. Improve institutional effectiveness through the ongoing systematic documentation of adherence to eligibility requirements and accreditation standards and through the completion and timely submission of all requested reports to the Accrediting Commission. - 2.
-Improve institutional effectiveness through financial planning to develop fiscal resources adequate to support student learning programs and services and to assure long-term financial stability.

-- 3. Create a marketing plan with a focus on stabilizing revenue from apportionment and out of state fees. - 4.
-Evaluate grant opportunities before taking them on.
-LCC will need to vet grant opportunities for maintenance of effort, long term effects, ongoing personnel, budget impact, and grant goal fit with the goals of the institution. - 5.
-Evaluate the need for a grant coordinator to manage and solicit grants as grant funding begins to have a larger impact on district resources . - 6.
-Evaluate student completion and success based on timing of course enrollment during the semester (2015 Work Experience IPR, 2013 Human Services IPR) - 7.
-Design a process to track job placement and retention (employment retention?) of students (2014 Child Development IPR, 2013 Gunsmithing IPR, 2012 AG IPR) - 8.
+Improve institutional effectiveness through financial planning to develop fiscal resources adequate to support student learning programs and services and to assure long-term financial stability. - 3.
+Create a marketing plan with a focus on stabilizing revenue from apportionment and out of state fees. - 4.
+Evaluate the need for a grant coordinator to manage and solicit grants as grant funding begins to have a larger impact on district resources. - 5.
+Evaluate student completion and success based on timing of course enrollment during the semester (2015 Work Experience IPR, 2013 Human Services IPR) - 6.
+Design a process to track job placement and retention (employment retention) of students (2014 Child Development IPR, 2013 Gunsmithing IPR, 2012 AG IPR) - 7.
 Assess the relationship between poor attendance and lack of success in mathematics and science courses.
 Identify the causative factors contributing to poor attendance (2014 Natural Science / Math IPR)Audit data for discrepancies within the budget and FTES categorization (2013 Gunsmithing IPR).